 Due to Germany’s federal structure, there are different forms of notary.
 In most of the Länder, notaries exercise their duties as their main professional occupation (‘single-profession notaries’, Nurnotariat).
 In some Länder, the profession of notary is practised alongside the profession of lawyer (notarial profession).
 All notaries are appointed and supervised by their respective regional judicial authority (Landesjustizverwaltung).

 The provisions governing the notary profession can be found in the Federal Notaries Act (Bundesnotarordnung, BNotO).
 The remuneration of notaries is determined by the Fees Act (Kostenordnung, KostO).

 Notaries belong to their respective regional Chamber of Notaries.

-Comprehensive information on various topics of notaries is available on the Federal Chamber of Notaries ’ website.
-The register of notaries in that Member State is also an aid to search for a notary.
+Comprehensive information on various topics of notaries is available on the website of the Federal Chamber of Notaries.
+The list of notaries there is also a help to find a notary.
 The content is available in German, English, French and Spanish.

 Other legal professions

 Legal professions defined in the Legal Services Act (Rechtsdienstleistungsgesetz, RDG)

 The Legal Services Act makes it possible for debt collectors, pension consultants and legal service providers with a specialisation in foreign law to provide extrajudicial legal services.
 In certain cases, debt collection service providers and pension advisers are also authorised to represent their clients in court.
 The activity is subject to registration by the court at the request of the court.
 The names of persons registered are listed in the Legal Services Register.